Dana94/2019-website/blog/images/git-commands.md

 For a project you only have locally on your computer and not in GitHub.

 Initialize the project as a Git repository (repo).
-The command will automatically create the Master branch.
+The command will automatically create the `master` branch.

 ```shell
 ~/